An7ar35/blogator/README.md

     landing-top_authors = 5;

 > Top used tags/authors in the posts/articles to display inside the `top-tags` and `top-authors` sections respectively of the page.

     landing-featured = ["0.html", "1.html", "2.html"];

 > List of filenames of source posts to display inside the `featured-posts` section of the page.

+    landing-duplicates = true;

+> Allow/Disallow duplicate entries in the landing page's featured posts and newest posts. i.e.: In the case when a recent article which is in the newest posts section also is set as featured in the configuration.

 #### RSS feed